What is a cambelt?

 The bill for changing a cambelt can vary from around £200 to over £1,000 depending on the make of car and who does the work.

 It’s also one of those jobs where, while the part itself may not be hugely expensive, it’s often the labour that can bump up the bill.
-Replacing it can take several hours’ work, which involves taking apart the engine block and putting it back together.
+Replacing it can take several hours’ work, which involves removing many other components, and putting it back together.

 Any early-warning signs?